-Patients receiving care by our Trauma Division benefit from our expertise in trauma, emergency medicine, neurosurgery, orthopedic surgery, oral and maxillofacial, anesthesiology, radiology, intensive care and rehabilitation medicine.
+We have experts in trauma, emergency medicine, neurosurgery, orthopedic surgery, oral and maxillofacial, anesthesiology, radiology, intensive care and rehabilitation medicine that care for the trauma patient through the early and later stages.
 Other often-needed specialties are also readily available and include vascular surgery, urology, plastic surgery, and hand surgery.

 Jamaica Hospital’s Division of Trauma Surgery is comprised of a group of highly experienced trauma surgeons who were trained at specialized trauma centers across the country, including the Detroit Receiving Hospital and Weill Cornell Medical College.

-These surgeons work closely with specialists in vascular, neurological, orthopedic, plastic, pediatric, critical care, and otorhinolaryngologic, and ophthalmologic surgery, as well as experts in rehabilitation, nutrition, and social work, to provide patients with a full spectrum of comprehensive medical care.
+These surgeons work closely with specialists in vascular, neurological, orthopedic, plastic, pediatric, critical care, and otorhinolaryngologic (ENT), and ophthalmologic surgery, as well as experts in rehabilitation, nutrition, and social work, to provide patients with a full spectrum of comprehensive medical care.

 Patients brought in by emergency medical services will receive direct care from the trauma team, from the time they arrive at the hospital until their discharge.
 The goal of the Trauma Center has always been to provide optimal and ideal care to all injured patients, no matter the severity of the injury, and to return them as quickly as possible to an injury-free and pain-free life.